527 Griffin Avenue, Valdosta, GA 31601

 FOR CHILDREN AND THEIR PARENTS/TEACHERS

-Juneteenth Celebration: Held on the 2nd weekend in June.
-A 2-4 day event that strives to educate the public about the history of Juneteenth.
+Juneteenth Celebration: Held annually in June.
+A multi day event that strives to educate the public about the history of Juneteenth.
 This is a family affair, complete with entertainment.
-Library tours are given to inform about library services.

-Kwanzaa: Held Dec.
-26th - Jan.
-1st of each year.
+Kwanzaa: Held annually near the end of December.
 This event highlights the 7 Principals of Kwanzaa.